3 Mistakes INTJs Make in Relationships (and How to Avoid Them!)

 Summing It Up…

 As an INTJ, you may or may not struggle with these three mistakes.
 Every individual has so many unique traits and experiences that set them apart.
 INTJs can be some of the most ingenious, devoted, deeply authentic partners out there.
 Your type is very rarely manipulative, cloying, or thoughtless.
 Recognize your abilities and strengths and keep an eye out for these potential stumbling blocks!
-If you’d like to learn more about your personality type (and how to make the most of it) explore the INTJ Starter Kit that Joel and Antonia have created!
+If you’d like to learn more about your personality type (and how to make the most of it) explore the INTJ Owners Manual that Joel and Antonia have created!

 Other Articles you might like: